saeed-sufi/JS_Learning/README.md

 * `NaN == NaN` will return false because `NaN` returns a unique value each time you reference it.
 In order to check if some value is NaN you should always use `isNaN()` method.
 If we check for `isFinite()`, it checks not only for `NaN` but also for `Infinity`.
 In short, `isFinite` checks whether we have a regular number or not.

 * 3 must-know points about arrow functions: 1. `this` object is not changed using arrow functions.
 2. you cannot use `arguments` with arrow functions.
 3. you cannot use `new` keyword to call arrow functions.

+* We use `IIFE` to avoid global leakage.
+We also have `IIAF` which stands for Immediately Invoked Arrow Function.

+* When you are using `closure` you are making private members, globally available.
+Do it when needed not always.

+* `sum(5)(6)` is an example of `currying`.
+It's a unique way to call inner functions where you can pass arguments partially or pass multiple arguments in a function but one argument at a time. `currying` is very useful in functional programming.

+* When you are creating a data structure and want it to be iterable, you need to use `Symbol.iterator`.

+* `generator` functions help you pause and resume the code.
+Normally functions return single value but with generators we can return multiple values is phases.

+* `mark and sweep` algorithm is used for `garbage collection` which starts from root element and marks referenced element and clear `unreachable` ones.

+* Error handling with `try...catch` with let you handle the errors at `run time` which is better than facing with errors in `compile time`.
+We use `try...catch` to handle the errors without stopping the code execution.

+* You can use `throw` operator to notify the user about the errors.
+The error object inside `throw` can be of any error class types such as `Error`, `TypeError`, `SyntaxError`.

+* `finally` block is always executed.
+You can omit `catch` block and use only `try...finally` blocks to let go of the error and continue with your program regardless of what error could have occured in a `catch` block.

+* `for ... in` loop returns the array `indices` whereas `for ... of` loop returns the array `elements`.

+* `forEach` loop cannot be stopped in between.
+If for some reason you need to break out of the loop, do not use `forEach`.

+* `splice` is a very powerfull method for arrays.
+It can remove, insert, add or replace elements in an array.